 define-opaque

-This is an attempt to write a macro in R5RS Scheme that defines opaque data structures.
-It is based on the third example given in Information Hiding in Scheme.
+This library contains some macros in R5RS Scheme that define opaque data structures.
+They are based on the examples given in the article Information Hiding in Scheme.

 The idea is that you'd just copy it into your project and